textmate/latex.tmbundle/Support/help.markdown

 * *Options:*  If you have specific options that you will usually want to pass to the engine you have selected you can set them here.
 Note:  If you have options that are specific to a single file you are better off to use the `%!TEX TS-options = ` directive at the top of your source file.

-* *Use Latexmk.pl:*   TextMate includes the popular latexmmk.pl script which automatically runs latex, bibtex, and makeindex as many times as needed to resolve all cross references and citations in your file.
-To use latexmk.pl just check this box.
+* *Use Latexmk:*   TextMate supports the popular latexmk script which automatically runs latex, bibtex, and makeindex as many times as needed to resolve all cross references and citations in your file.
+To use latexmk just check this box.

-Latexmk.pl will use the engine and any options you specify in the preferences window, or any `%!TEX` directives in an individual file.
+Latexmk will use the engine and any options you specify in the preferences window, or any `%!TEX` directives in an individual file.

 * *Verbose TeX output:*  If you want to see the raw LaTeX log file in real time, check this box.